Nodjmet: Mummy

 Her mummy was discovered in the Deir el-Bahari cache (TT320).
 The body is that of an old woman.
-She had been embalmed with a new mummification technique which involved the use of fake eyes and the packing of the limbs and face.
+She had been embalmed with a new mummification technique which involved the use of fake eyes and the packing of the limbs.
 The heart was still in place inside her body.

 With her mummy two Books of the Dead were found.

 One of them, Papyrus BM 10490, now in the British Museum, belonged to “the King’s Mother Nodjmet, the daughter of the King’s Mother Hrere”.
 Whereas the name of Nodjmet was written in a cartouche, the name of Hrere was not.
 Since mostly this Nodjmet is seen as the wife of the High Priest Herihor, Herere’s title is often interpreted as “King’s Mother-in-law”, although her title “who bore the Strong Bull” suggests that she actually must have given birth to a king.
 The other Book of the Dead from her tomb can also be found in the British Museum's collection (BM 10541) and is one of the most beautifully illustrated papyri from ancient Egypt.

+Second Nodjmet debate

+However, recently, the common opinion that there was only one Queen Nodjmet has been challenged and the old view that the mummy found in the Royal Cache was that of the mother of Herihor rather than his wife has been revived.